nats-io/nats-architecture-and-design/adr/ADR-33.md

 Service configuration relies on the following:

 - `name` - really the _kind_ of the service.
 Shared by all the services that have the same name.
-This `name` cannot have any spaces or periods.
+This `name` can only have `A-Z, a-z, 0-9, dash, underscore`.
-- `version` - an opaque string identifying the version
+- `version` - a SemVer string
-- `description` - a human-readable description about the service
+- `description` - a human-readable description about the service (optional)
-- `schema`:
+- `schema`: (optional)
-  - `request` - a string/url describing the format of the request payload
+  - `request` - a string/url describing the format of the request payload can be JSON schema etc.
-  - `response` - a string/url describing the format of the response payload
+  - `response` - a string/url describing the format of the response payload can be JSON schema etc.
 - `statusHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`